scala/scala-lang/blog/_posts/2016-11-30-spores-release.md

 layout: blog
 post-type: blog
 by: Jorge Vicente Cantero
-title: "Releasing spores 0.4.1"
+title: "Releasing spores 0.4.3"
 ---

-Today we at the Scala Center are happy to annouce a new release of spores, now designed to work with Java Serialization.
+Today we at the Scala Center are happy to announce a new release of spores, now designed to work with Java Serialization.
 In the August Advisory Board meeting, IBM proposed that the Scala Center work on [improving the status quo of serialization in